Medically Reviewed May 2022, by Mr Sankar - Chief Medical Officer for The Harley Medical Group

-Septorhinoplasty is a plastic surgery procedure to straighten the cartilage and bone in the septum and other areas of the nose with the aim of removing obstructions and improving airflow in the nasal cavities.
+Septorhinoplasty is a plastic surgery procedure through which the cartilage and bone in the septum and other areas of the nose are straightened, with the aim of removing obstructions and improving airflow in the nasal cavities.

-As well as maintaining or improving airways, a septorhinoplasty can also correct the outer shape of the nose.
+As well as maintaining or improving airways, a septorhinoplasty can also correct the outer shape of the nose and address any existing crookedness.

 Septorhinoplasty is often combined with a rhinoplasty to further straighten and improve the shape of the nose.
 The treatment differs from septoplasty, which treats deviated septums alone.